julianxbloom/CS50-FinalProject/README.md

 # DEBATE.
 ### Video Presentation: TO ADD

 **Debate.** is a social network that allows you to debate about any subject you want with anybody.
 You can set your own debate and wait for others to join it.
+Then, you can communicate with them throught a chat, ruled by **Trust Score**, a score that reflects debaters' behaviour.

 # Libraries and external tools used